Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Martha Smith almost 4 years ago
+Martha Smith over 4 years ago

 I OPPOSE the US 29/ BURNLEY STATION RD / FRAYS MILL ROAD PROPOSED R-CUT project.
 I think other steps could be taken.
 Currently most of the traffic coming out of Burnley Station Road is traveling north - this includes residents of the northern part of the county as well as residents visiting Preddy Creek Park - a heavily visited park for hikers, bicyclists, and horse riders.
 The backup for this traffic on Route 29 would be more dangerous.
 Additionally, traffic would be sent down Watts Passage - a narrow curvy road - which would end near an elementary school.